New Students

 Scholarship Applications

-All admitted students are automatically considered for merit based scholarships and our competitive scholarship competition.
+All admitted students are automatically considered for merit-based scholarships.
 No application is required.

 Resources and Tools